-- Of course, if it looks too complicated, you should consider getting a third-party antivirus.
+- Of course, if it looks too complicated, you should consider getting a third-party antivirus instead.

-Windows Defender is Microsoft’s default and most solid line of defense when it comes to a consumer’s cyber-protection.
+Windows Defender is Microsoft’s default and a solid line of defense when it comes to a consumer’s cyber-protection.

 This is done thanks to the security intelligence definitions which it constantly updates.
 And the software does a good job too.

-However, those of you running Windows 10 on older PCs may notice that Windows Defender‘s max CPU usage for scans can be quite high at times.
+However, those of you running Windows 10 on older PCs may notice that Windows Defender 100% CPU usage for scans can be quite high at times.

-If that is the case, then knowing how to reduce the CPU usage may help you in the long run and save you a lot of headaches in the process.
+If that is the case, then knowing how to reduce max CPU usage may help you in the long run and save you a lot of headaches in the process.

-How do I change Windows Defender’s max CPU usage?
+How do I change Windows Defender’s full scan 100% CPU usage?